dream-horizon-org/raven-panel/docs/docs/journeys/transitions-rules.md

 sidebar_position: 5
 ---

-# Transitions & Rules
+# Transitions & Conditions

 Transitions connect nodes in your journey, defining how users move from one step to another.
-Rules (also called conditions) add logic to transitions, controlling which users progress based on specific criteria.
+Conditions add logic to transitions, controlling which users progress based on specific criteria.

 ## How Transitions Work